 Depending on the insurance company, TPD coverage can be either embedded in the main plan, or as a rider.

-Insurance companies can have different definitions for their TPD coverage (see the policy contract).
+Insurance companies can have different definitions for their TPD coverage (see the policy documents).

 But as a broad definition, the name suggest what it covers: TOTAL AND PERMANENT disability.